hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 This endpoint removes one or more tags from a workspace.
 The workspace must already exist, and tag element that supplies an `id` attribute must exist.
 If the `name` attribute is used, and no matching organization tag is found, no action will occur for that entry.
+Tags removed from all workspaces will be removed from the organization-wide list.

 `DELETE /workspaces/workspace-2/relationships/tags`